Teretistes havina

-Litoria havina is a species of frog in the subfamily Pelodryadinae.
+Teretistes havina is a species of frog in the family Pelodryadidae.
 It is found in New Guinea.

 Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical swamps, subtropical or tropical moist montane forests, rivers, freshwater marshes, intermittent freshwater marshes, heavily degraded former forests, and canals and ditches.

 It is threatened by habitat loss.

 Description

-Litoria havina emits a whistling call of one long and two short notes.
+Teretistes havina emits a whistling call of one long and two short notes.
 Males have a fleshy nose spike.